ThomasLalo/Sudoku-Note/README.md

 # Sudoku Note

-An in progress website combining features from sudokuPad and Good Sudoku
+An in progress website combining features from SudokuPad and Good Sudoku